The Biology of Genomes

 Ioanna Tzoulaki, Imperial College London Department of Epidemiology and Biostatistics

 Abstracts should contain only new and unpublished material and must be submitted electronically by the abstract deadline.
 Selection of material for oral and poster presentation will be made by the organizers and individual session chairs.
 Status (talk/poster) of abstracts will be posted on our web site as soon as decisions have been made by the organizers.

-We are eager to have as many young people as possible attend since they are likely to benefit most from this meeting.
-We have applied for funds from government and industry to partially support graduate students and postdocs.
-Apply in writing to Catie Carr at email@example.com stating need for financial support - preference is given to those submitting abstracts.
+We may be able to partially support graduate students and postdocs.
+Apply in writing to Catie Carr stating need for financial support - preference is given to those submitting abstracts.

-This conference may be supported in part with funds provided by: National Human Genome Research Institute
+This virtual conference is supported in part with funds provided by: National Human Genome Research Institute